singnet/dev-portal/docs/products/DecentralizedAIPlatform/TUI/Menus/Client/call-low-level/index.md

 User flow:

-* Input the org id, service id, group name, channel id, nonce, amount in AGIX, method and a JSON formatted list of parameters
+* Input the org id, service id, group name, channel id, nonce, amount in ASI (FET), method and a JSON formatted list of parameters
 * Input any optional parameters you would like
 * Click the "Call low-level" button